canonical/is-charms-contributing-guide/CONTRIBUTING.md

 compared to the main branch as a result of the PR.

 This ensures a high coverage minimum and no coverage regression.

+## Test Mocks, Stubs and Fakes

+It is a good standard to differentiate between test mocks, stubs and fakes in unit tests in order to avoid having problems while refactoring or updating code.
+For example, when changing a behavior of a module/class, testing fakes must also be modified to reflect the changes in the behavior.
+A proper naming can help during the refactor.

+Mock: implements the interface of an object under test, used to verify interactions between classes.
+Stub: implements predefined answers to calls, used to verify different code paths.
+Fake: a lightweight implementation of an object. e.g. in memory db.

 ## Type Hints